top of page

 Eden is a living place

-where children can grow up healthy, protected, and diverse —
+where children can grow up healthy, protected, and inspired —

-A village where children are free and safe.
+A village where children are safe and free.

 There are places to climb,